New Mexico chile: Cultural impact

 A ristra is an arrangement of drying chile pods.
-It is a popular decorative design in the state of New Mexico, and in media nationwide as symbol of New Mexican culture.
+It is a popular decorative design in the state of New Mexico, and in media nationwide as a symbol of New Mexican culture.
 Some households still use ristras as a means to dry and procure red chile.

 In addition to local restaurants, many national food chains such as Applebee's, Domino's Pizza, McDonald's, and Jack in the Box operating in New Mexico offer green chile on many of their menu items, bowing to local demand.

 "Chile" versus "chili"

 In modern everyday English in most of the world, chile, chili, and chilli all refer to the fruit of C. annuum; in Spanish, chile (chee-le), from Nahuatl chīlli, is used for the pepper.
 In New Mexican English, however, chile (chill-ee) refers to the fruit, while chili refers only to a meat-based dish known as Texas chili con carne.
 "Green chile chili" is chili con carne made with green chile.
 The word chile, as used in "green chile", "red chile", or by itself, is also used in lay terms to refer specifically to the New Mexico variety, while other varieties are referred to as peppers (e.g. jalapeño pepper, ghost pepper).

-Many organizations, including farmers, breeders, consumers, and even the New Mexico Department of Tourism make efforts to educate the general public about the differences in spelling within the state, as using chili while referring to New Mexican chile may be taken as an insult to some locals.
+Many organizations, including farmers, breeders, consumers, and even the New Mexico Department of Tourism, make efforts to educate the general public about the differences in spelling within the state, as using chili while referring to New Mexican chile may be taken as an insult to some locals.
 US Senator Pete Domenici of New Mexico made this spelling official as chile for the fruit, by entering it into the Congressional Record.